This is Home. We treat it right.

 Cost of the project

-Funding The water treatment facility
+Funding the water reclamation facility

 Lift Stations/Flow Equalization Basin